linrongbin16/commons.nvim/docs/usage.md

 ...
 ```

-!> **Note:** With plugin manager/LuaRocks installation, the commons library in potential multiple plugins will share the same lua package namespace (`commons`), thus will bring risks for the logging system, please see [commons.logging](/commons_logging.md) for more details.
+!> With plugin manager/LuaRocks, the commons library in potential multiple plugins will share the same lua package namespace (`commons`), thus will bring risks for the logging system, please see [commons.logging](/commons_logging.md) for more details.

 ## With Embedded Source Code